fusion809/fusion809.github.io-old2/_posts/2016/02/WU/05a/manjaro-linux.md

 If you need free support for Manjaro I recommend you use either [their forums](https://forum.manjaro.org) or their IRC channel {% include Links/irc.html channel="manjaro" puncl="(" puncr=")." %} Their forums has at least one person, I have come across, that believes that Manjaro should be DIY, and hence requires anyone looking for support to show extensive attempts to fix their own problem before he will help.

-Linux Mint uses the pacman (and yes, I got the case right, it is stylized such that lower case letters are appropriate) command-line package manager of Arch Linux, by default, although Yaourt is also pre-installed, on at least most, Manjaro Linux installations.
+Manjaro Linux uses the pacman (and yes, I got the case right, it is stylized such that lower case letters are appropriate) command-line package manager of Arch Linux, by default, although Yaourt is also pre-installed, on at least most, Manjaro Linux installations.
+The graphical pacman front-ends, Octopi and Pamac also come pre-installed on Manjaro.
 As previously mentioned one would run:

 {% include Code/codeu.html line1="yaourt -S $package" %}